DanielEvansLab/DanielEvansLab.github.io/projects.md

 source of documentation for both users and developers are the vignettes and help files provided by the R packages.
 All analysis results can be fully reproduced by rerunning the commands given in the vignettes.
 Instead of regenerating result files from scratch, users will also be able to download them via URLs provided in the corresponding sections of the vignettes or directly from this site.
 While improving transparency for external users, the chosen analysis strategy greatly facilitates collaborations among the different teams and members of this project.
 Where appropriate, finalized summary results will be made accessible via web-based solutions in the future such as [Shiny](http://shiny.rstudio.com/){:target="_blank"} and
 [ReportingTools](http://bioconductor.org/packages/release/bioc/html/ReportingTools.html){:target="_blank"}.

-## Current projects

-1. **Pleiotropy analysis to identify LAVs**

-2. **Prioritize LAGs within association regions using functional genomic annotation**

-3. **Identification of gIVs and performing MR analysis of eSNPs and longevity**

-4. **Connecting drug- and age-related gene expression signatures**

-5. **Longevity drug collection**
-This collection will consist of drugs identified in the "Connecting drug- and age-related gene expression signatures" project, as well as drugs that target gene products identified in the "MR analysis of eSNPs and longevity" project.